 During the isolation program, students will participate in the boarding orientation and team building activities virtually.

-The Self-Isolation Plan was developed for a set time frame but it will need to be flexible enough to accommodate the different arrival dates of the boarding students so it will become part of the staffing schedule.
+The Self-Isolation Plan was developed for a set time frame but is now flexible enough to accommodate the different arrival dates of the boarding students so it will become part of the staffing schedule.

 Pickering College will endeavour to put students in a single room and assign a washroom to each student.
 This will limit the number of people that can be exposed if one person gets ill.